PORTLAND PRESS HERALD:

 Oil prices take toll on Wells' general assiatance program

 WELLS — The winter's cold weather and soaring oil prices have combined to put the squeeze on many household budgets this year.
-As an extension of that, the Town of Wells is feeling the pinch on its general assistance budget and is looking to the community for help.
+As an extension of that, the Town of

 Governor issues statement on proposed changes to Medicaid rules and the impact on Maine